-Colorado has to be one of the most beautiful destinations in the United States–Estes Park might be the queen bee.
+Colorado has to be one of the most beautiful destinations in the United States–The Stanley Park and Estes Park might be the queen bees.
 Not only is it the address of the amazing Rocky Mountain National Park, a jaw-dropping scenic mountain area with oodles of wildlife and fascinating rocks, but also the ultimate historic hotel.

 The Stanley Hotel, often referred to as “The Shining Hotel“, stands proudly in the center of town with a pretty-as-a-picture mountainous backdrop.

 I had the pleasure of spending two nights at The Stanley Hotel and visiting Estes Park, only weeks before peak season with my friend Sara of Travel with Sara.
 Here is what you to do when you are exploring the Stanley Hotel and Estes Park, Colorado.

 Staying at The Stanley Hotel

 The Stanley Hotel was built in 1909 by F.O.
 Stanley.
 It was his gift to his lovely wife Flora, a western getaway from their Massachusetts life.
 The Stanley Hotel sits up the road from F.O.’s original cottage—today’s hotel was just a place for their friends to stay during their summer visits.
 As with all of the elite at the time, F.O.’s guests would come and stay for the entire summer season, filling the hotel with prominent families and lavish parties.